architectspactreon/sub_landscape/README.md

 Map through the uncharted terrain of Substrate & Polkadot technologies.

-Reference to [CNCF](https://www.cncf.io) Cloud Native Landscape Project .
+Took motivation & referred to [CNCF](https://www.cncf.io) Cloud Native Landscape Project .

 ## How to Run on your computer: